Logo

 When considering seeking help for your child’s social skills, you want to think about the normal progression and compare where your child is currently.
 If your child is a bit behind but is functioning okay in terms of happiness and well-being, there may not be cause for concern.
 If your child is just struggling a little, there can be some gentle interventions you can try to support your child.
 In the case where your child is really having a hard time socially, you may want to seek help from a professional such as a psychologist, school psychologist, or social worker who is an expert in child social development.

 With physical interactions, your child can share, take turns, and have back and forth social interaction.
 This requires a degree of cognitive flexibility.
-For example, they would have to understand that their friend doesn’t want to play with puzzles, but instead likes trucks.
+For example, they would have to understand that their friend doesn’t want to play with trucks, but instead likes puzzles.
 Your child takes time to play with trucks with their friend because it is important to them.

-As your child approaches early elementary school, we expect to see more language used in social interactions.
+CONVERSATIONAL INTERACTIONS: As your child approaches early elementary school, we expect to see more language used in social interactions.
 For example, your child and a peer may each choose characters to act out in a game.
-Language-based interactions include polite greetings like, “Hi.
+Language based interactions include polite greetings like, “Hi.
 Do you want to play?”
 These interactions also include sharing common interests.
 Your child may say, “I like pizza.
 What do you like?”

 Your child has close friends with whom they play and share common interests.
 However, your child can discriminate between friends who are close vs. other classmates.
 In these emotional interactions, your child will need to be able to identify their own feelings and the feelings of others.
 Not only must the child know how the other child is feeling, but also how to respond appropriately.